RuanMeiMains/RuanMeiMains.github.io/docs/index.md

     ---

-    Huge thanks to our Theorycrafting Team for creating our Ruan Mei Guide!
+    Huge thanks to our Theorycrafting Team for working on our Ruan Mei Guide!
 Need help building Ruan Mei?
 Look no further!
+Some details may be a work in progress.

     [:material-arrow-right: Check it out!](ruanmei-guides/full.md)

--   **Stream your Ruan Mei pulls!**
+-   **AMA with Emi Lo, Ruan Mei's EN VA!**

     ---

-    Ruan Mei's just around the corner!
-Got a lot of funds saved up for Ruan Mei's banner?
-Sign up to stream your pulls in our Discord server, and hopefully stream luck will be on your side!
+    Come meet Ruan Mei's English voice actor, Emi Lo!
+We will be interviewing them with your questions that you may submit <a href="https://docs.google.com/forms/d/e/1FAIpQLSfbcCyiTBBrq9_LUytq5puhRHo8DFMO5t2JVVIaZ9mevEymaA/viewform?usp=sf_link" target="_blank">here</a>, or you can sign up during the event to ask them a question onstage!

-    <a href="https://docs.google.com/forms/d/e/1FAIpQLScd7DEaUiCkYR0DA1DNhzDyKq24IU1ytojCHmG-7gUeWLIKNg/viewform" target="_blank">:material-arrow-right: Sign up here!</a>
+    <a href="https://discord.com/events/1106785082028597258/1189048041240539176" target="_blank">:material-arrow-right: RSVP here!</a>

 -   **Our server shop is open!**

     ---

     Start earning virtual currency by being active in our Discord server!
-You can grab some exclusive roles and collectibles in our server shop!
+You can grab some exclusive roles and collectibles in our server shop with the currency you earn.
+Check it out by sending ?currency in our Discord server!

     <a href="https://discord.gg/ruanmei" target="_blank">:material-arrow-right: Head to our Discord server!</a>